Skip to main content

 • Correctness: If successful, the function returns the frame at paddr.

-• Correctness: If successful, the frame has an extra reference count to the frame.
+• Correctness: If successful, the frame has an extra reference count.

 • Safety: Frames other than the one at paddr are not affected by the call.